 The house was built on earlier foundations after the last village fire in 1560.
-Perhaps at that time there were two elongated, parallel buildings of 1-2 storeys high.
-The house Bazar Hersche on the other side of the street was also a longitudinal building in former times, and the attached house with the hairdresser's shop is still there today.
+Probably, at that time there were two elongated parallel barrack-like buildings in the height of 1-2 floors.
+The house with hairdresser's store attached to the south still has this shape today.

-Josef Anton Keller, the great-grandfather of Remigius, bought the house about 120 years ago and ran a colonial goods shop there.
-It was called "Konsum Kellers".
-Individual living areas of this house were rented out temporarily as guest rooms or for longer periods as rented apartments.
+Josef Anton Keller and Maria Keller-Graf, my great-grandparents had bought the house about 125 years ago and ran a grocery store there.
+From then on it was called "Konsum Kellers".
+Some living areas of this house were rented out temporarily as guest rooms or for longer periods as rented apartments.

-Two daughters of Josef Anton Keller were enthusiastic mountaineers and ski tourers.
-They christened the yellow house "Marwies" after a mountain in the Alpstein.
-Old skis and other mountaineering equipment are exhibited in the stairwell as a reminder of this.
-Here and there old advertisements or other material from the former colonial goods shop can be seen.
+Two daughters of my great-grandfather, my great-aunt and grandmother, were already enthusiastic mountaineers and ski tourers from about 1912.
+They named the yellow house "Marwies" after a mountain in the Alpstein.
+Old skis and other mountaineering equipment are displayed in the stairwell as a reminder of this.
+Here and there you can see old advertisements or other material from the former grocery store.

-Insulation, stabilisation and individual corrections have now been installed on the upper floors.
+Insulation, stabilization and individual corrections have been successfully implemented.
 Floors, walls and ceilings have been restored.
-The old building fabric is now even more clearly and beautifully visible after the renovation.
-We have also selected building materials that are as natural as possible and have ensured that the electrical wiring is well shielded to increase the comfort of living.
+After the renovation, the old building fabric appears even more clearly and beautifully than before.
+We also chose natural building materials as much as possible and made sure that electrical wiring was well shielded to increase the comfort of living.

 In one room, paintings with plant ornaments and old wallpaper have come to light.
 Restorers have stabilized the paintings, and the carpenters have covered them with a planking afterwards.
 On this panelling we will point out the paintings behind it by means of illustrations.